project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

   4. Add one device to the system.

-  5. Lastly, run the command- `$ ionic cordova run android`
+  5. Finally, run the command- `$ ionic cordova run android`

 The application is installed on your device.